secure-compilation/secure-compilation.github.io/index.markdown

 state-of-the-art research in

 - programming languages in general and functional programming in particular;
-- formal verification in a proof assistant like Coq and verified compilation in particular
+- formal verification in a proof assistant like Coq or [F*] and verified compilation in particular
-- formal security (e.g. full abstraction, noninterference, and other security properties);
+- security foundations (e.g. full abstraction, noninterference, and other security properties);
 - building secure systems

 In France, an MSc degree or equivalent is strictly required for pursuing a